All Stances are Directional

 We have discussed this before but it is worthy of repetition.
 In a dynamic situation like conflict, you will not want to be in any particular stance for more than an instant.
 If your opponent moves in any way your current stance is probably no longer correctly oriented on the central plane.
 If you have rotated your center substantially, been forced to lean forward or backward, discover you are imbalanced, find you must reach beyond your center triangle, notice a developing void, or discern that you are improperly rooted then you need a different stance or stance base.
-You must transitional to a different stance position immediately.
+You must transition to a different stance position immediately.
 This needs to become second nature.

 There are two fundamental issues I see with students who are engaged in exercises with their Uke.
 The first is that there is a tendency to hold onto an existing stance as though it were a precious gem.
 Students will twist and distort their bodies during an exercise all in an attempt to perform the required movements without having to move their feet or realign the center.
 If during such an exercise you feel the least bit awkward or ill-positioned this should be a mental trigger for you.
 You need to adopt a different stance.

 The second thing I notice is that students will ignore fundamental concepts such as centering, the central plane, rooting, and balance while focusing on the mechanics of a new skill.
-When they ignore these fundamentals they very quickly find they cannot perform the essential skill movements or they are have adopted or been placed into a particularly vulnerable position.
+When they ignore these fundamentals practitioners very quickly find they cannot perform the essential skill movements or they have adopted or been placed into a particularly vulnerable position.
 As an intermediate student, you can no longer allow this to happen to you.
 You must keep these fundamental concepts in mind and be willing to immediately transition to a new stance when any one of these concepts is challenged.
 This is much more important than the mechanics of any skill.